 We provide you with Caulfield Cup tips as well as an in depth guide into the runners, horses, final field, barrier draw, news, betting odds and information, and how you can watch a live Caulfield Cup stream as the race unfolds.

-Finding the Caulfield Cup winner is no easy task with the 2019 set to be as competitive as ever.
-Our experts assess all the Caulfield Cup runners, form, barrier draws, speedmap and more to help come up with our betting pointers and 2019 Caulfield Cup tips to help you back the winner.
+Finding the Caulfield Cup winner is no easy task with the 2021 Caulfield Cup set to be as competitive as ever.
+Our experts assess all the Caulfield Cup runners, form, barrier draws, speedmap and more to help come up with our betting pointers and 2021 Caulfield Cup predictions to help you back the winner.

 Some important pointers to consider are:

 - Favourites have a poor record in the race in recent years